dymmond/esmerald/docs/application/applications.md

 ## Accessing the application instance

-The application instance can be access via `request` when it's available.
+The application instance can be access via `request` when it is available.

 Example: